CEWiT Advancement Circles

 To join, please click here.

-Circles are comprised of 5-8 members who meet bi-weekly with the very first session facilitated by a CEWiT staff member.
-In subsequent sessions the role of facilitator rotates among members.
-Members will set daily/weekly goals, share progress updates, discuss issues relevant to barriers to advancement, and learn new resources/skills.
+Circles are comprised of 5-8 affiliates who meet bi-weekly with the very first session facilitated by a CEWiT staff affiliates.
+In subsequent sessions the role of facilitator rotates among affiliates.
+Affiliates will set daily/weekly goals, share progress updates, discuss issues relevant to barriers to advancement, and learn new resources/skills.
 The remaining time will be dedicated to applying a new tool to your own work.
 Circle discussion is driven by group interest and may range broadly throughout the semester.

 Example 1: Do you struggle with data visualization?
 We can introduce you to software such as Tableau to assist you with data visualization needs.
 You will then have the opportunity to use and explore the tool in your Circle, in a supportive environment.